VishuMittal004/Primetrade-intern/README.md

-<p **⚠ NOTE:** There was a task-link mismatch during the hiring process: the assignment shared in the role email differed from the backend-developer project included in the submission form.
+> **⚠ NOTE:** There was a task-link mismatch during the hiring process: the assignment shared in the role email differed from the backend-developer project included in the submission form.
 To stay safe, both projects were completed.
-The other project repository is here: <a href="REPLACE_WITH_OTHER_PROJECT_REPO_LINK">Other project repo</a>.</p>
+The other project repository is here: [Python Testnet Trading Bot](https://github.com/VishuMittal004/Primetrade-python)

 # TaskFlow API — Backend Intern Assignment